getsentry/action-validate-gocd-pipelines/README.md

 ## Example Usage

-ops will need to add your repo to `github_actions_allowed_repos` - open an ops request for this.
+ops will need to authorize access to your repo for `gha-gocd-api` in security-as-code - open an ops request for this.

 ```yaml
 jobs: